Table of Contents

 This chapter introduces an alternative way of working with MySQL as a document store, sometimes referred to as “using NoSQL”.
 If your intention is to use MySQL in a traditional (SQL) way, this chapter is probably not relevant to you.

-Relational databases such as MySQL usually required a document schema to be defined before documents can be stored.
+Traditionally, relational databases such as MySQL have usually required a schema to be defined before documents can be stored.
 The features described in this section enable you to use MySQL as a document store, which is a schema-less, and therefore schema-flexible, storage system for documents.
-When using MySQL as a document store, to create documents describing products you do not need to know and define all possible attributes of any products before storing them and operating with them.
+For example, when you create documents describing products, you do not need to know and define all possible attributes of any products before storing and operating with the documents.
 This differs from working with a relational database and storing products in a table, when all columns of the table must be known and defined before adding any products to the database.
 The features described in this chapter enable you to choose how you configure MySQL, using only the document store model, or combining the flexibility of the document store model with the power of the relational model.

 To use MySQL as a document store, you use the following server features:

 X Plugin enables MySQL Server to communicate with clients using X Protocol, which is a prerequisite for using MySQL as a document store.
 X Plugin is enabled by default in MySQL Server as of MySQL 8.3.
 For instructions to verify X Plugin installation and to configure and monitor X Plugin, see Section 22.5, “X Plugin”.